PaulDuvall/CodePipeline/README.md

 1. What are the maximum number of sequential actions in a stage?
 10

-25. What are the pipeline naming constraints?
+1. What are the pipeline naming constraints?
 TBD

           Name: Source

-26. What are maximum number of pipelines in an AWS account?
+1. What are maximum number of pipelines in an AWS account?
 TBD

           Name: Source

-27. How do I get CodePipeline statistics?
+1. How do I get CodePipeline statistics?
 TBD

           Name: Source

-28. How do I provide real-time dashboards for CodePipeline metrics?
+1. How do I provide real-time dashboards for CodePipeline metrics?
 TBD

           Name: Source

-29. What 3rd party product integrations are available with AWS CodePipeline?
+1. What 3rd party product integrations are available with AWS CodePipeline?
 TBD

           Name: Source

-30. How do I use CloudFormation Stack Sets and Change Sets with CodePipeline?
+1. How do I use CloudFormation Stack Sets and Change Sets with CodePipeline?
 TBD

           Name: Source

-31. How to I get a JSON object representing a pipeline using the AWS CLI?
+1. How to I get a JSON object representing a pipeline using the AWS CLI?
 By calling the get-pipeline command from the AWS CLI.
 This returns a JSON object describing all components of a specific pipeline including stages, actions, artifacts, artifact store, providers, configuration, etc. Below, you see an example of running this command.
 Below, MyFirstPipeline is the unique name of the pipeline for a particular region.

 aws codepipeline get-pipeline --name MyFirstPipeline --region us-east-1
-32. How do I start a pipeline that’s not triggered by a source event?
+1. How do I start a pipeline that’s not triggered by a source event?
 TBD

-33. How do I provide read-only access to a specific pipeline when provisioning the pipeline in CloudFormation?
+1. How do I provide read-only access to a specific pipeline when provisioning the pipeline in CloudFormation?
 TBD

-34. What are the different types of deployments and deploy providers?
+1. What are the different types of deployments and deploy providers?
 AWS CloudFormation
 Amazon ECS
 AWS CodeDeploy
 AWS Elastic Beanstalk

-35. How do I enable AWS Config for CodePipeline? https://aws.amazon.com/about-aws/whats-new/2018/09/aws-config-adds-support-for-aws-codepipeline/
+1. How do I enable AWS Config for CodePipeline? https://aws.amazon.com/about-aws/whats-new/2018/09/aws-config-adds-support-for-aws-codepipeline/

-36. What AWS service integrations are available with AWS CodePipeline?
+1. What AWS service integrations are available with AWS CodePipeline?
 AWS CloudFormation
 AWS CodeBuild
 AWS CodeCommit